Carlos Andrés Gómez

 Takeaways:

-- Attendees will build competency and awareness about mental and emotional health, effective time management, proactive paradigms for academic success, and evidence-based strategies for mental wellness and emotional resilience.
+• Attendees will build competency and awareness about mental and emotional health, effective time management, proactive paradigms for academic success, and evidence-based strategies for mental wellness and emotional resilience

-- Attendees will examine the effect of various strains on their academic productivity and overall wellbeing, as well as strategies for alleviating those stresses.
+• Attendees will examine the effect of various strains on their academic productivity and overall well-being, as well as strategies for alleviating those stresses

-- Attendees will identify concrete strategies for healthy time management, academic success, and how to promote mental wellness and emotional resilience.
+• Attendees will identify concrete strategies for healthy time management, academic success, and how to promote mental wellness and emotional resilience

 The Power of Latinidad in a Fractured World

 People of Latine/x/a/o heritage—whose cultures and histories inherently complicate rigid notions of identity—reside along many of the critical fault lines that will define the landscape of our future.
 We emphatically refute the notion of a monolith, impossible to reduce or summarize through a singular dimension.
-Which is to say, an exploration of Latinidad demands a discussion of our other social identities and how those intersecting selves complicate antiquated beliefs about binaries and anything less than far-reaching and ever-evolving continuums of identity.
-In this interactive workshop, Carlos Andrés Gómez (award-winning author, speaker, & equity & inclusion strategist) will illuminate how embracing and understanding his Latine heritage has taught him life-changing lessons about intersectionality, equity, and what it means to truly celebrate human authenticity.
+This is to say, an exploration of Latinidad demands a discussion of our other social identities and how those intersecting selves complicate antiquated beliefs about binaries and anything less than far-reaching and ever-evolving continuums of identity.

 Takeaways:

-- Attendees will build competency and awareness about social identity, intersectionality, and equity.
+• Attendees will build competency and awareness about social identity, intersectionality, and equity

-- Attendees will examine the effect of friends, family, culture, technology, and media on perceptions of social identity.
+• Attendees will examine the effect of friends, family, culture, technology, and media on perceptions of social identity

-- Attendees will identify concrete strategies to consider their and others’ social identities in more complex and thoughtful ways.
+• Attendees will identify concrete strategies to consider their and others’ social identities in more complex and thoughtful ways

 Reimagining Modern Manhood (keynote)